 In order to develop shop skills, our class was tasked with designing and building a toolbox to carry drawing supplies.
 Instead of a simple five-sided box with a lid, I instead imagined a low profile laptop-like toolbox that would fit perfectly inside my messenger bag.
-I created a jig that allowed me to rout grooves to hold various sizes of pens, pencils and markers, as well as a large void for drawing templates and french curves.
-The two halves of routed poplar are joined by a custom walnut hinge that allows the toolbox to lie flat on the desk.
-Silicone bands hold the pens in place and keep the toolbox closed, while providing a satisfying textural variation.
+I created a router jig that allowed me to accurately cut grooves to hold various sizes of pens, pencils and markers, as well as a large void for drawing templates and french curves.
+The two halves of routed poplar are joined by a walnut and brass rod hinge that allows the toolbox to lie flat on the desk.
+Silicone bands hold the pens in place and keep the toolbox closed and provide a satisfying textural variation.